-3.2 Springflow from Barton Springs
+3.2 Spring flow from Barton Springs

-- 22 Barton Springs is a group of springs that flow from the Edwards aquifer, a carbonate aquifer - 23 in south-central Texas that is contained mostly within the Edwards Group (Lower Cretaceous - 24 geologic age).
-Model input data consisting of daily precipitation and air temperature and - 25 system-response observation data used for model evaluation are described in Long and - 26 Mahler (2013) along with details describing the hydrogeology, physiography, and climate. - 27 These example models used system-input option 1 (precipitation recharge, Table 1).
-Seven - 28 example models are presented for Barton Springs (Table 2).
-Model fit varied more widely - 29 than for the Boxelder Creek models, possibly as a result of karst features in the Edwards - aquifer that result in complex groundwater flow.
-For this reason, IRFs with added complexity - 31 were tested for the Barton Springs examples, and examples of over-fitting are demonstrated.
+Barton Springs is a group of springs that flow from the Edwards aquifer, a carbonate aquifer in south-central Texas that is contained mostly within the Edwards Group (Lower Cretaceous geologic age).
+Model input data consisting of daily precipitation and air-temperature and system-response observation data used for model evaluation are described in Long and Mahler (2013) along with details describing the hydrogeology, physiography, and climate.
+These example models used system-input option 1 (precipitation recharge, Table 1).